Indigenous Health Ph.D.

 The Indigenous Health Ph.D. is a 60-credit post-Master's degree program designed to be completed in 3 years.
 Students complete 42 didactic credits, a 12-credit dissertation/portfolio, and 6 credits for the seminar series.
 Visit the coursework page for more information.

-Students will gain skills and knowledge from our program faculty who combine for nearly 100 years of Indigenous Health experience.
+Students will gain skills and knowledge from our program faculty who combine for nearly 100 years of Health experience.